 In December 1980, Hawayo Takata died, leaving 22 masters to carry on her work.
 For some of the masters, she had told them clearly that her successor was Phyllis.
 For others, they had heard nothing.
 According to Barbara Weber Ray, she had been told that she would be the successor.
 This seemed to be the beginning of a break in the solidarity of the circle of masters.
 Through the next years, as Phyllis was recognized by many of the masters, two distinct practices emerged, one emphasizing the 4 aspects of the practice and the other concentrated on Reiki practice as a healing technique.
 Through the next decades the practice Takata Sensei brought to the shores of the American islands of Hawaii, spread around the world into many cultures, into many different variations of practice, and into the hearts of millions of people.
 Phyllis has been able to carry the practice through the differences.
 The practice of Reiki in its multifaceted forms has gone through growing pains, separation, and hopefully in the next years, will come back to living in harmony and respect for each other.
 This is the practice of Reiki.

 Several years ago, Phyllis was diagnosed with breast cancer.
 After a year of treatment and rest, Phyllis began to travel and teach extensively around the world again.
 With her diagnosis, the question of who was to succeed her as Lineage Bearer of Usui Shiki Ryoho became a common question in the Reiki community.
 Some years later her cancer metastasized.
 Luckily the treatment she received allowed her to continue working and traveling.
 She also began to prepare the Reiki community by involving them in the process of succession.
-Phyllis has become weaker over the time and in mid-February 2019 she decided to discontinue her cancer treatment and prepare for her time of transition.
+Phyllis became weaker over the time and in mid-February 2019 she decided to discontinue her cancer treatment and prepare for her time of transition.

 She and Paul Mitchell had planned two events in March 2019 in Arizona.
 The first event Paul did alone in consultation with Phyllis.
 The second event took place in her home where she was able to meet with the group for short periods of time.
 It was in her home, in the presence of the group of Reiki masters pictured below, that she acknowledged her successor.
 The announcement below is in her own words.